jienli/ATM/README.md

 What things you need to install the software and how to install them (pandas and whatnot)

 ```
-Open a terminal, go to the home directory, and type pip install pandas.
+Open the terminal, go to the home directory, and type pip install pandas.
 ```

 ### Installing